E-Commerce Platform

 Sliders are wonderful when we want to encourage customers to explore many options quickly, but they are quite frustrating when the user has something specific in mind and hence needs to be a little bit more precise.

-My Design provided both options, slider and text input field, so users can type in values directly without having to use the slider.
+My Design provided both options, a slider and a text input field, so users can type in values directly without having to use the slider.

 Ratings

-Through rounds of usability testing and research, UX community published many articles explaining the importance of reviews and ratings, knowing users rely on product reviews to make purchasing decisions.
-The possibility to rate the products is common in GM more than in grocery stores but it is still an important filter and feature.
+Through rounds of usability testing and research, the UX community published many articles explaining the importance of reviews and ratings, knowing that users rely on product reviews to make purchasing decisions.
+The possibility to rate the products is more common in GM than in grocery stores, but it is still an important filter and feature.

 Colors